ZanSara/RealLifeSubs/README.md

-# RealLifeSubs
+# Real Life Subtitles

+See it in action at [https://zansara.dev/real-life-subtitles]!
+You'll need a Deepgram API key.

-Needs to run from a web server due to its usage of websockets.
-Run `python -m http.server 8777`.
+If run locally, needs to run from a web server due to its usage of websockets.
+For example, run `python -m http.server 8000`.